High-tech Japanese Toilets and Their Control Panels

 The Sound Princess

 There is a national pattern of Japanese women being highly embarrassed at the thought of others hearing them urinate.
 It's national-scale paruresis.
-In the 1980s, Toto introduced a device that simulates the sound of a continually flushing toilet.
+In 1988, Toto introduced a device that simulates the sound of a continually flushing toilet.
 Other manufacturers have come up with their own versions.

 Toto's is called the Otohime or the Sound Princess, named after a legendary goddess.
 Otohime is described in legends as the princess of the undersea palace Ryūgū-jō, the Dragon Palace Castle.

 Many toilets now include one, either as a separate battery-powered device on the wall or as an integrated feature of the control panel.